Based on your input, suggestions are offered below the "Search" button.

 Reducing our carbon footprint and the consumption of energy, natural resources and waste

-On this occasion, the Group also strengthened its "Ideal" CSR policy by formalising key performance indicators, accompanied by quantifiable targets with two milestones in 2030 and 2050, approved by SBTi in 2024.
+On this occasion, the Group also strengthened its "Ideal" CSR policy by formalizing key performance indicators, accompanied by quantifiable targets with two milestones in 2030 and 2050, approved by SBTi in 2024.

 Edenred is committed to:

-• Optimizing the energy consumption of buildings and using renewables wherever possible.
+Optimizing the energy consumption of buildings and using renewables wherever possible.
 The Group's subsidiaries are encouraged to relocate to more responsible buildings and to measure and monitor their energy consumption.
 They are also encouraged to switch to renewable electricity contracts wherever possible.
-The proportion of renewable electricity used by Edenred sites has risen to 25% in 2023, an increase of 5 points compared with 2022.
+In 2025, the share of renewable electricity consumption across Edenred's sites reached 70%, representing an increase of 32 percentage points compared to 2024.

-• The launch of a new policy on company vehicles.
-The aim of this policy is to electrify 60% of Edenred's vehicle fleet by 2030 and to encourage the adoption of more climate-friendly fuel options, depending on the possibilities in each local context.
+The launch of a new policy on company vehicles.
+The aim of this policy is to electrify Edenred's vehicle fleet and to encourage the adoption of more climate-friendly fuel options, depending on the possibilities in each local context.
+In 2025, the share of electric vehicles in car orders reached 37%.
+Meanwhile, 20% of the fleet runs on biofuels.

-• The reduction of the environmental footprint of IT equipment and servers.
+The reduction of the environmental footprint of IT equipment and servers.
 To do this, Edenred has an increased usage of virtual servers and seeks to constantly optimize the use of energy.
-As of 2023, around 64% of Edenred’s data centers and virtual machines are consuming renewable energy, with an average PUE of 1.31.
 Edenred is also putting in place an action plan to gradually extend the lifespan of the equipment made available to its employees.

 The Group's solutions encourages new forms of sustainable mobility.